Henry Ingersoll Bowditch: Early life and introduction to abolitionism

 While in England in 1833, Bowditch observed the funeral of William Wilberforce, "a great and constant advocate for the abolition of slavery" (Bowditch, 55).
 Shortly after returning to Boston from Europe, Bowditch observed the attempted lynching of William Lloyd Garrison and declared himself an abolitionist.
 Bowditch thereafter received the customary ostracism of society and close friends who "would even stare and scowl without speaking when we met after I had openly declared myself as one of the hated Abolitionists" (Bowditch 101).
 Bowditch's medical practice also lost business as a consequence of his abolitionism; however Bowditch remained in the movement.

 Bowditch was an active, passionate abolitionist.
-He gave lectures and kept company with abolitionist leaders such as Charles Sumner, Charles C. Emerson, and Fredrick Douglass.
+He gave lectures and kept company with abolitionist leaders such as Charles Sumner, Charles C. Emerson, and Frederick Douglass.
 After briefly participating in Warren Street Chapel, a charity for impoverished children, Bowditch left the institution because of his conviction that their policy of exclusively serving white children was incompatible with his principles.
 Bowditch resented such culture-driven racist religious institutions, and proclaimed that his "soul arose indignant...to the whole race of priestly sycophants" who refused to combat racism and slavery (115).

 Radical abolitionist action

 He also took action in association with the fugitive slave cause.
-Bowditch became a founding member of the Latimer Committee and an editor of The Latimer Journal.
+With William Francis Channing, Bowditch became a founding member of the Latimer Committee and an editor of The Latimer Journal.
 Each was created in response to the plight of George Latimer, an apprehended fugitive slave in danger of deportation back South.
-Bowditch's efforts led to a massive petitioning of the Massachusetts General Court (legislature) that resulted in legislation forbidding the use of state and municipal jails from detaining fugitive slaves, a blow to slave-hunters.
+Bowditch's efforts led to a massive petitioning of the Massachusetts General Court that resulted in legislation forbidding the use of state and municipal jails from detaining fugitive slaves, a blow to slave-hunters.
 However, Bowditch was also a witness to a vast number of unjust fugitive deportations.

 His response was the organization of the Anti-Man-Hunting League.
 This radical organization trained members to capture and hold slave-hunters in exchange for the ransom of a fugitive slave's freedom.
 Although the league was given no opportunity to prove its efficacy, this society was useful both in uniting anti-slavery men, and preparing their paradigms for the violent opposition of slavery manifested in the Civil War.
 He was also a member of the Boston Vigilance Committee, an organization that assisted fugitive slaves.

 After the Civil War, Bowditch kept ties with the movement by contributing to the historical discussion of abolitionism by providing an interpretation of historical abolitionism that was sympathetic to the plight of John Brown.